 - > St. Elizabeth Medical Center was a not-for-profit general community hospital with a history dating back to December 12, 1866.
 It was founded under the auspices of the Sisters of Saint Francis of Syracuse.
 The Medical Center was a strong leader in medical education and served the people of Utica and the vicinity for over 100 years without regard to race, color, creed, or national origin. - Among the Medical Center's outstanding features were the Family Practice Residency Program, Community Medicine Programs, Trauma Center, Heart Institute, and College of Nursing.
-The Medical Center was accredited by DNV Healthcare, Inc., through the National Integrated Accreditation for Healthcare Organizations (NIAHO) and had membership in the Catholic Health Association and American Hospital Association. - ➤ In 2014, St. Elizabeth Medical Center and Faxton-St. Luke's Healthcare affiliated to form the Mohawk Valley Health System (MVHS). - St. Elizabeth Medical Center (SEMC) and Faxton-St. Luke's Healthcare (FSLH) -began a new chapter in their provision of healthcare to the Mohawk Valley and surrounding communities.
+The Medical Center was accredited by DNV Healthcare, Inc., through the National Integrated Accreditation for Healthcare Organizations (NIAHO) and had membership in the Catholic Health Association and American Hospital Association. - ➤ In 2014, St. Elizabeth Medical Center and Faxton-St. Luke's Healthcare affiliated to form the Mohawk Valley Health System (MVHS). - ➤ On October 29, 2023, the Mohawk Valley Health System and its two acute care hospitals St. Elizabeth Medical Center (SEMC) and Faxton-St. Luke's Healthcare (FSLH) -began a new chapter in their provision of healthcare to the Mohawk Valley and surrounding communities.
 As part of New York State's "Oneida County Health Care Transformation Program," Mohawk Valley Health System was able to build the new state-of-the-art Wynn Hospital.
 When the Wynn Hospital opened its doors, the acute care services of SEMC and FSLH consolidated into the new Wynn Hospital building under MVHS, Inc., the former FSLH.
 MVHS, Inc. became the new parent of the College.
 MVHS, Inc. will continue to maintain the strong traditions and excellence in clinical experience that have made the College what it is today, but will offer a rare and unrivaled experience of providing clinical teaching in a brand new state-of-the-art facility.